 Product Information

-White Egyptian sunflower seed is excellent in wild bird feeders or for parrots and parakeets.
+White sunflower seed grown in Egypt is excellent in wild bird feeders or for parrots and parakeets, and is used widely in a variety of mixes for aviary birds.

 Description